Children's Aquarium at Fair Park: Shore Zone

-Located to the left of the aquarium; The Shore Zone displays spiny lobsters, Toadfish, and batfish, rhinoceros iguana, clownfish, goatfish, four-eyed fish, red lionfish, big-belly seahorse, and more.
+Located to the left of the aquarium; The Shore Zone displays spiny lobsters, toadfish, batfish, rhinoceros iguana, clownfish, goatfish, four-eyed fish, red lionfish, big-belly seahorse, and more.

 Near Shore

 Immediately following The Shore Zone, the Near Shore Zone displays wolf eels, whitespotted bamboo shark, laced moray, Atlantic sea nettles, Jellyfish, peacock clownfish.

 Offshore Zone

 The Offshore Zone is located at the far left of the aquarium and features among other animals porcupinefish, blacktip sharks, laced morays, common seadragon, and swell sharks.

 Stingray Bay

-Stingray Bay allows guests to feed and pet cownose rays, while seeing southern stingrays, zebra sharks, bonnethead sharks, and mahi-mahi As well as a plans for a new interactive tank featuring Starfish, Sea urchin Slipper lobsters, and others to open in 2022.
+Stingray Bay allows guests to feed and pet cownose rays, while seeing southern stingrays, zebra sharks, bonnethead sharks, and mahi-mahi.
+There is also a Touch Tank featuring starfish, sea urchin, and horseshoe crabs.

 Guests can book birthday parties and overnight parties that include a talk with an employee that includes a live animal and preserved parts of marine animals.
 Guests of the party can also feed the stingrays at Stingray Bay.
 Many field trips also visit the aquarium.
 The aquarium hosts summer and winter day camps for children in grades Pre-K to 5.